 A personal injury case has many stages.
-At the Law Office of Raul A. Guajardo, P.L.L.C., we know that resolving a personal injury case is a process, not an event.
 As such, it can take weeks or months, and, in rare cases, years to resolve a personal injury case.
 Below are the most common stages of a personal injury case, painted with broad strokes.
 While most cases follow this pattern, there is always an exception, so don’t be dismayed if your case does not appear to follow this particular path.

 After you meet with a qualified personal injury attorney, your claim must be investigated.
 This may include reviewing medical reports, interviewing witnesses, collecting police reports, and the like.
-This is so the attorney is certain they have a good grasp on the facts of the case.
+This is to ensure the attorney has a good grasp on the facts of the case.

 Filing a Complaint

-Assuming the facts support it, a personal injury attorney will file a complaint, alleging the defendant engaged in wrongdoing, and this conduct caused the injury to the plaintiff (the injured party).
+Assuming the facts support the case, a personal injury attorney will file a complaint, alleging the defendant engaged in wrongdoing, and that this conduct caused injury to the plaintiff (the injured party).

-“Discovery” refers to the opportunity for both sides to engage in additional information.
-They can ask the other side’s witnesses questions and must provide the other side information in response to questioning.
-The discovery process can be done through written questions, called interrogatories, or via testimony, through depositions.
-This process gives both sides the opportunity to evaluate the strengths and weaknesses of their respective cases.
+“Discovery” is an opportunity for both parties to investigate additional information.
+They may ask the opposing party's witnesses questions and must provide information in response to questioning.
+The "discovery" process can be done through written questions, called interrogatories, or via testimony, through depositions.
+This process provides both parties an opportunity to evaluate the strengths and weaknesses of their respective cases.

 If a case is not resolved, a trial commences.
 This part is mostly (but not completely) like what you see on television or in the movies, where witnesses take the stand, attorneys introduce evidence, and the attorneys also make final arguments.
 The jury then decides how the case will resolve, by returning a verdict.

 If either side takes issue with the verdict, or the judge’s rulings prior to the verdict, they can file an appeal.
 This can take years to resolve.